mlrun/mlrun/docs/serving/built-in-model-serving.md

 ## Example

 The following code shows how to create a basic serving model using Scikit-learn.
-The assumption that you already have a model file called `model.pkl`
+The assumption that you already have a model file, to run the example below, first set the value of the `model_path` variable.

 ``` python
 import mlrun